As a writer and blogger, images are crucial to convey the message to my audience.

 So, here goes – my sources of great images at zero cost to you.
 See the description below the source to know how you can use those images.

-Pixabay is great source of images that are released to CC0 Public Domain license.
+Pixabay is a great source of images that are released to CC0 Public Domain license.

 Just be careful to not go visit shutterst(h)ock.com sponsored images each time you search.